Yevgeny Rodionov: Military service and capture

 Though Rodionov aspired to be a cook, he was conscripted into the Armed Forces of the Russian Federation on 25 June 1995.
 His training took place in 2631 Military Unit of Russian Border Troops in Ozersk, Kaliningrad Oblast.
 On 10 July 1995, he took the military oath.
 Rodionov was deployed to Chechnya, where he served in the Russian army's border troops as an RPG operator at the 3rd border outpost of the 3rd Motorised Manoeuvre Group of the 479th Border Troops Special Operations Unit (No. 3807).

 On 13 January 1996, Rodionov was deployed to the Caucasus Special Border District, serving in the Nazran Border Unit (No. 2094).
 A month later, on 14 February 1996, accompanied by privates Andrey Trusov, Igor Yakovlev, and Alexander Zheleznov, he went to mount guard over a road.
 During their duty, they stopped an ambulance car transporting weapons and driven by Chechen Republic of Ichkeria brigade general Ruslan Khaikhoroev.
 During their attempt to examine the ambulance, all four soldiers were overpowered by a dozen Chechen rebels and taken prisoner.
 Initially, the soldiers were announced as deserters, and military police came to Rodionov's mother's home to search for her missing son.
 Only after the detailed survey of the checkpoint did military police discover traces of blood and evidence of fighting; the three missing soldiers then were declared missed in action and possible prisoners of war.
-Rodionov's mother, Lybov, went to Chechnya, but Rodionov's unit commander told her only that her son had been captured.
-Shamil Basayev promised to help Lybov to find her son.
-Only after paying a large sum of money did Lybov find the corpse of her son.
+Rodionov's mother, Lyubov, went to Chechnya, but Rodionov's unit commander told her only that her son had been captured.
+Shamil Basayev promised to help Lyubov to find her son.
+Only after paying a large sum of money did Lyubov find the corpse of her son.

-It was revealed that on 23 May 1996, on Rodionov's 19th birthday, after more than a hundred days of torture, Rodionov and two other soldiers were offered renunciation of their Christian faith and conversion to Islam in order to save their lives.
-Rodionov refused to convert to Islam and even to remove the silver cross he wore.
-After that decision, he was beheaded on the outskirts of the Chechen village of Bamut by Chechen rebels.
-Ruslan Khaikhoroev, the murderer, accompanied by an OSCE representative, later admitted the killing, saying to Rodionov's mother, "Your son had a choice to stay alive.
-He could have converted to Islam, but he did not agree to take the cross off.
-He also tried to escape once."
-Andrey Trusov was beheaded; Igor Yakovlev and Alexander Zheleznov were shot dead.
+An unconfirmed, unsourced, report detailing the events leading to Rodionov's death was published by Pravda.ru on 23 May 1996.

 Rodionov's cross was given to St. Nicholas Church in Pyzhy.
 His body was buried in Moscow, at the Ascension Church near Satino-Russkoye village.

+Aleksandr Rodionov, Yevgeny's father, died 5 days after his son's burial.